Moore Street was originally only an entry from Mill Street into the Moor Family’s various lumber mills operations at the Upper Dam

 Following their father’s death in 1873, the Moor Brothers continued making everything from sawed lumber to furniture, shingles, doors, sashes, blinds, chairs, settees, coffins & caskets.
 In 1867, Josiah Billings sold out his tannery to Greenville Jefferson Shaw and left town for Iowa.
 Only a few additional houses had been built on Mill Street by 1883.

 Hartland Village – 1883

-Amasa and Jame Moor had 3 male heirs born between them but James W. Moor’s only child, Herbert Moor, died at 16 yrs old in 1875.
-Amasa had 2 sons but the youngest, Charles L. Moor (1861-1919 by suicidal drowning) didn’t appear to have an interest and is not shown working at any of the mills in any Census during his life leaving A. J.’s youngest son, Walter H. Moor, as the heir apparent to the family business.
+Amasa and Jame Moor had 3 male heirs born between them but James W. Moor’s only child Herbert Moor died at 16 yrs old in 1875.
+Amasa had 2 sons but the youngest, Charles L. Moor (1861-1919) didn’t appear to have an interest and is not shown working at any of the mills in any Census during his life leaving Amasa’s youngest son Walter H. Moor as the heir apparent to the family business.

 A. J. Moor & Son Woodworking Mill